+Officials serving on MTC’s governing board or on the ABAG Executive Board are ineligible for awards, as are staff for these agencies.
 Nominations for the Bay Area Metro Awards can be submitted here.
 The deadline for submissions is Friday, November 16, 2018.
 Winners will be selected by a jury representing ABAG, MTC and the community.
 A recognition ceremony is planned for May 2019.

 Please email firstname.lastname@example.org or call Leah Zippert, (415) 820-7995, or Terry Lee, (415) 778-5352, with questions or for more information.